 - Provide a representative from the project with whom we can establish open lines of communication for any clarifications.

-For an exchange to be considered for a tracked listing, it must meet the following prerequisites:
+For an exchange to be considered for a tracked listing, it should meet the following guidelines:

 - A functional website with trading volume that matches its API data.